 “. . . neither was man created for woman, but woman for man.”
 (1 Cor.
 11:9).

-Some Christians believe that this verse teaches that women were made solely to serve men, and not vice versa.
-They hold this belief despite the fact that Jesus taught and demonstrated service and sacrifice (Mark 10:45), and despite the fact that Paul specifically told husbands that they should act sacrificially towards their wives (Eph.
+Some Christians believe that this verse teaches that women were made solely to serve men, and that men do not have a reciprocal responsibility to help women.
+They hold this belief despite the fact that Jesus taught about sacrificial service, and demonstrated this to his followers (Mark 10:45).
+They hold to this belief despite the fact that Paul specifically told husbands they should act sacrificially and caringly towards their wives (Eph.
 5:25, 28-29).

 The context of 1 Corinthians 11:9 is creation and origin.
 In particular, this verse alludes to the Genesis 2 creation account where we read that the first woman was made from a part that was taken out of the first man’s body (Gen. 2:21-22).
 Echoing this creation story, verse 9 is prefaced with:

 “For man did not come from woman, but woman from man . . .”
 (1 Cor.
 11:8).

 Genesis 2 does indeed tell us that the first woman was created for the sake of the first man—to rescue him from being alone (Gen. 2:18).
 Paul goes on in his letter to the Corinthians, however, to provide more comprehensive statements about the relationship between men and women, in particular, those who are “in the Lord”.

 “Nevertheless (or, except that), in the Lord woman is not independent of man, nor is man independent of woman.
 For as woman came from man, so also man is born of woman.
 But everything comes from God” (1 Cor.
 11:11-12, italics added).